CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step.md

 ## Summary

- > **Note:** Before moving to the Next exercise enter the following command to exit from the MySQL client.
+ > **Note:** Before moving to the next exercise, enter the following command to exit from the MySQL client.

    ```
    Exit;